CortexIntelligentAutomation/docs/content/en/docs/2023.3/getting-started/on-premise/install-innovation-only/advanced/encrypt-text.md

 ---
 title: "Encrypt Text"
 linkTitle: "Encrypt Text"
-description: "Information about encrypting text using the Cortex Encryptor."
+description: "Information about encrypting text using the CORTEX Encryptor."
 ---

 # {{% param title %}}

-To encrypt text using the Cortex Encryptor PowerShell module:
+To encrypt text using the CORTEX Encryptor PowerShell module:

 1. Extract the `Cortex Innovation {{< version >}} - Encryptor.zip` file to a folder with the same name.
 1. Open a Windows PowerShell (x64) window as administrator.